 It will take about a decade to complete the design and construction of all the forests in the Pacific Connections Garden—and it will take many more years after that for the garden to grow and mature into a finished display.
 The idea for the garden was laid out in 2001 in the Arboretum Master Plan.
 In 2003, the Arboretum Foundation launched the Pacific Connections Campaign, an ambitious fundraising effort to raise more than $15 million in public and private funds to build the new garden and establish an endowment for maintenance.
 In concert with garden construction, the campaign is being coordinated in different phases.

 Pacific Connections Phase 1: Following a $2.2 million donation from the Foundation to the City, the first phase of the garden was completed and opened to the public in fall 2008.
 It included the central welcoming meadow; interpretive shelter, five entry gardens, and the grading, pathways, and retaining walls for the future Cascadia Forest.
 [Read more]

 Pacific Connections Phase 11: In 2009, the Foundation raised $425,000 to help create the Gateway to Chile, the first garden is Phase II of Pacific Connections.
 The Gateway garden opened in fall 2010.
 In summer 2012, we launched a new major campaign to raise $4.5 million to fund the completion of the New Zealand and Cascadia Forests, as well as create an endowment for maintenance.
+Construction of the New Zealand Forest was completed in late summer, 2013.
 [Read more]

 Pacific Connections Future Phases: Once the current campaign is near completion, we will begin to plan the final phases, which include the fundraising for the Chile, China, and Australia Forests.
 [Read more]